spdx/spdx-spec/README.md

   Once released, the `develop` branch will be merged into the `main` branch.
 - `support/x.y` - These branches will be long-lived and contain any updates to a minor version of the specification.
-  Additions such as translations can be added to the support branch.
   `x.y` represents the MAJOR.MINOR version, following Semantic Versioning (SemVer) conventions.
   Once any changes are accepted and released, the support branch will be tagged